 Industrial governance should be implemented in accordance with the best practices of the IEC 62443 standard.
 The first step in establishing governance is the development and implementation of a specific security policy for the area of automation.
 The Automation Security Policy is an instrument designed to establish rules for the proper use, control and protection of the automation environment and the assets that make up this environment, preserving its availability, integrity and confidentiality, and ensuring the continuity and competitiveness of the business.

-Composed of a set of documents with standards and technical guidelines for industrial automation security that deal with the strategic aspects of the organization and its policy on key issues for governance, the policy details security controls for key items such as edge security, in industrial network protection, in data security, or combat malware and education of users on cyber security.
+Composed of a set of documents with standards and technical guidelines for industrial automation security that deal with the strategic aspects of the organization and its policy on key issues for governance, the policy details security controls for key items such as edge security, in industrial network protection, in data security is combat malware and education of users on cyber security.
 The policy should be aligned with the company's strategic planning and in accordance with current standards and best practices, such as IEC 62443 and NIST 800-82.
 TI Safe consultants understand that each customer has its needs, unique characteristics, so each policy is developed together with those responsible for the automation plant in order to keep in line with the company's vision.

 TI Safe is a provider of managed security services focused on industry-proven industrial environments, with current contracts with major Brazilian critical infrastructure companies.